When it comes to feeding racehorses, their nutritional requirements fall in the extreme category level of feeding.

 Oils such as linseed, sunflower, corn and soya contain a lot of different fatty, acid-rich substances called triglycerides.
 Triglycerides themselves are made up of different types of fatty acids, including the omega-6 or omega-3s.
 They’re often referred to as poly-unsaturated fatty acids (PUFAs).

 When it comes to deciding which oil you should be feeding your horse, it’s important to remember that all oils have the same amount of energy and it’s their ratio of Omega 3 and 6 which separates them.
-Omega 3, is known as alpha linolenic acid (ALA) and Omega 6 is known as linoleic acid (LA)

 Omega 3 and 6 EFAs play a very important role within the equine diet.
-They work synergistically within the horse’s body and balancing these essential atty acids is paramount to optimal digestive health.
+They work synergistically within the horse’s body and balancing these essential fatty acids is paramount to optimal digestive health.
 Research has shown that the appropriate ratio would be in the region of 2-5:1 Om 3:6.

 Two very important omega-3 fatty acids